 Always contact the authorities of the country of destination for their rules applying to the validity of a passport and for other entry regulations.

 If you cannot present official documents to prove your identity, investigative measures will be used to clarify the matter.

-More information about how to apply for a passport or an identity card abroad
+More information: How to apply for a passport abroad

-Please check the passport application fee and means of payment in the service charges list available at the Finnish mission.
-If the passport cannot be granted or if they are not collected, the application processing fee remains non-refundable.
+Check the passport application fee and method of payment from the service charges list of the Finnish mission.
+If the passport cannot be granted or if it is not collected, the application processing fee remains non-refundable.

-The missions may issue standard identity cards only.
+The missions issue standard identity cards only.

 A standard identity card can be granted also to minors subject to parental consent.
 However, applications for a minor’s identity card issued without the guardians’ consent, identity cards for foreigners, or temporary identity cards cannot made at the missions.